-1. Nature of business and significant events of 2019
+1. Nature of business and significant events

-Betterware de México, S.A.P.I. de C.V. (formerly Betterware de México, S.A. de C.V., see Note 28c) ("Betterware") is a direct-to-consumer selling company, focused on the home organization segment whose product portfolio includes home organization, kitchen preparation, food containers, among other categories ("Home Organization Products").
-Betterware purchases these Home Organization Products and sells them through 9 (nine) catalogs issued throughout the year.
+Betterware de México, S.A.B. de C.V. (formerly Betterware de México, S.A.P.I. de C.V.) ("Betterware") is a direct-to-consumer selling company, focused on the home organization sector, whose product portfolio includes home organization products, kitchen utensils and appliances, food containers, and other categories of products ("home organization products").
+Betterware purchases these home organization products and sells them in 9 (nine) catalogs published throughout the year.
+Betterware's controlling shareholder is Campalier, S.A. de C.V. ("Campalier").

-BLSM Latino América Servicios, S.A. de C.V., ("BLSM") is a related party that provides administrative, technical and operating services to Betterware.
+BLSM Latino America Servicios, S.A. de C.V., ("BLSM"), which as of March 10, 2020 became a wholly-owned subsidiary of Betterware, provides administrative, technical, and operational services to Betterware (formerly a related party of Betterware).

-Betterware and BLSM (together hereinafter the "Group") are companies incorporated in Mexico and carry out their operations in Mexico.
-The Group's address, both its registered office and principal place of business, is Luis Enrique Williams 549, Parque Industrial Belenes Norte, Zapopan, Jalisco, México, C.P.
-45150.
+Betterware and BLSM (hereinafter jointly referred to as the "Group" or the "Company") are entities incorporated in Mexico that carry out their operations in Mexico.
+The Group's address, registered as its office and primary place of business, is Luis Enrique Williams 549, Parque Industrial Belenes Norte, Zapopan, Jalisco, Mexico, and Zip Code 45150.